Dr Sarah Marks

 Biography

-Sarah Marks works across History and the Social Sciences to examine science and medicine in the modern and contemporary world, in transnational context.
-She also researches the lived experience of mental ill-health and its treatment, collaborating with qualitative researchers and anthropologists.
-Before joining Birkbeck she taught at UCL Science & Technology Studies and held a research fellowship in History & Philosophy of Science at Cambridge.
-She is the founding Director of the Birkbeck Centre for Interdisciplinary Research on Mental Health.
-She serves as an Academic Governor on the Birkbeck Governing Body (2023-26).
+Sarah Marks works across History, Social Sciences and Policy Studies examining science and health.
+She has held over £2.6m in funding for research across Central/Eastern Europe, Britain, and Sub-Saharan Africa.
+She also collaboratively researches the lived experience of mental ill-health and its treatment.
+Before joining Birkbeck she held a Research Fellowship at University of Cambridge and taught at UCL STS and School of Slavonic & East European Studies.
+She is the founding Director of Birkbeck Centre for Interdisciplinary Research on Mental Health and serves as an Academic Governor on the Birkbeck Governing Body.

-Sarah is Principal Investigator for the CBT In Context project (UKRI), and co-PI on the Connecting 3 Worlds Wellcome Collaborative Award.
-She is an Editor for the journal History of the Human Sciences and advisory board member for the Czech Journal of Contemporary History.
-Her research has been taken up by the WHO Regional Office in Europe, BBC Radio, and The Wellcome.
+Sarah is Principal Investigator for the CBT In Context project (UKRI 2019-26), and co-PI on the Connecting 3 Worlds Wellcome Collaborative Award (2021-5).
+She is Editor of History of the Human Sciences and advisory board member for the Czech Journal of Contemporary History.
+Her research has been taken up by the WHO, BBC Radio, and The Wellcome.

 Qualifications